-High humidity, unless localized to a microclimate, such as on an exterior wall during cold weather, around an AC supply vent, or inside a wall, affects the entire structure and everything inside it.
+High humidity, unless localized to a microclimate, such as on an exterior wall during cold weather, around an AC supply vent, or inside a wall, affects the everything inside the house.
 This includes inside cabinetry, furniture and even inside upholstered items such as sofas and mattresses.
-Anywhere there is a spore, the humidity is high enough for long enough, and a food source is present (which is basically everywhere, since growth can occur even in a very thin dust film), mold growth can occur.
+What causes mold to grow in this case is when there is a spore, there is high humidity for a long period, and a food source is present.

 What this means is that in a building, if there is high humidity for an extended period, mold growth can be present on almost any surface.
 Since mold organisms are microscopic in size and only become visible to the naked eye when a great many of them are clumped together, such mold growth is often sub-visible, and can only be detected by microscopic analysis of samples taken from the surface.